Olympics-Japan considers asking Olympic fans for negative COVID tests, vaccinations - media | Sports-Games

 Olympics-Japan considers asking Olympic fans for negative COVID tests, vaccinations - media

-Foreign spectators have already been banned and organisers are expected to make a decision next month on whether Japanese fans will be able to attend the Games and, if so, under what conditions.
-In addition to other coronavirus measures like banning loud cheering and high-fives, the Yomiuri said the government was considering whether spectators should be required to show a negative test result taken within a week of attending an Olympic event.
+Foreign spectators have already been banned and organisers are expected to make a decision next month on whether Japanese fans will be able to attend the Games, set to run between July 23 and Aug.
+8., and under what conditions.
+In addition to other measures like banning loud cheering and high-fives, the Yomiuri said the government was considering whether spectators should be required to show a negative test result taken within a week of attending an Olympic event.

-"In order to make the Games a success it's necessary to take into account the feelings of the people," Kato said, adding that organisers were preparing to ensure necessary infection prevention measures were in place to stage the event safely.
-The Tokyo Olympics organising committee did not immediately respond to an email requesting comment on the report.
+The government's top spokesman Katsunobu Kato told reporters on Monday he was unaware of any decision on the issue.
+"In order to make the Games a success it's necessary to take into account the feelings of the people," Kato said, adding that organisers were preparing to ensure measures were in place to stage the event safely.

-Japan extended on Friday a state of emergency in Tokyo and other areas to June 20.
-The country has seen a record number of COVID-19 patients in critical condition in recent days, even as the pace of new infections has slowed.
-In a poll published by the Nikkei paper on Monday, over 60% of respondents were in favour of canceling or delaying the Games, a result in line with previous polls by other media outlets.
+The Tokyo Olympics organising committee did not immediately respond to an email requesting comment on the newspaper report.
+But Toshiaki Endo, vice president of the committee, told Reuters some spectators could be allowed into venues, although he personally preferred a total ban in order to reassure the public amid widespread opposition to the Games.

-The Games have already been postponed once due to the pandemic but the Japanese government and the International Olympic Committee have said the July 23-Aug.
-8 event will go ahead under strict COVID-safe rules.
+The Games have already been postponed once due to the pandemic but the Japanese government and the International Olympic Committee have said the event will go ahead under strict COVID-safe rules.
 (Additional reporting by Mari Saito; Editing by Stephen Coates & Simon Cameron-Moore)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)